-The importance of early eye tests for children
+The importance of early eye tests in children

 When I was 12 years old my school wrote to all parents asking them to book an eye examination for their child.
 I had never had an eye test before because neither my parents nor I had thought there was any need.
 My parents were staggered when I could only read the top letter on the chart.